 Both the RX 5700 XT or the RTX 2070 Super are excellent video cards and are quite similar in terms of performance.
 However, if you have the budget for the RTX 2070 Super, then it certainly makes a bit more sense due to its Ray Tracing capabilities and DLSS 2.0 support which are absent in the RX 5700 XT.
 If budget is a bit constricted, then the RX 5700 XT also makes sense due to its slightly lesser price tag.

 Yes, the RTX 2070 Super can definitely run 1440p at 144Hz but only in lighter games.
 There are certain games in which 1440p 144Hz can be possible on an RTX 2070 Super.
 ESports titles and lighter competitive games should certainly be able to run at these settings.
 Older AAA games with medium settings should also be able to hit that framerate at 1440p resolution.

-The RTX 2070 Super is still a bit future-proof in 2021, however, it is difficult to call exactly how much longer it will stay this way.
+The RTX 2070 Super is still a bit future-proof, however, it is difficult to call exactly how much longer it will stay this way.
 A graphics card of this caliber should still be able to run AAA games at 1080p for a minimum of 2 more years.
 When the time comes for the RTX 2070 Super to start slowing down, you can always turn the settings down a notch and continue enjoying future games at reasonable frame rates as well.

 The RTX 2070 Super, like all the other graphics cards nowadays, is suffering from global shortage and supply issues due to a multitude of factors.
 This leads to increased prices, such as those that are being seen right now.
 The situation is not likely to improve any time soon, as Nvidia itself is refraining to give a prediction about it.
 Silicon shortage and memory supply shortage seem to be the main contributing factors to this situation.